GSA/domain-knowledge/detailee.md

 * Have significant experience with software engineering, particularly in developing "backend" systems and the use of command line tools.
 Experience with "frontend" and web development is also very helpful.
 * Be very comfortable writing Python code.
 Proficiency with JavaScript is also very helpful.
 * Have significant experience with internet protocols and concepts.
-Expertise with every major apect of the internet is definitely _not_ required.
+Expertise with every major aspect of the internet is definitely _not_ required.
 However, protocols such as HTTP and DNS should be reasonably well-understood, and the detailee should be able to quickly learn about new protocols as they become relevant.
 * Have significant experience with web platform concepts.
 Expertise with every web platform feature is definitely _not_ required.
 However, concepts such as CSS, cookies, and referrer headers should be reasonably well-understood.
 The detailee should be familiar with browser development tools and comfortable using them to understand the mechanics of web services.